Shane360/Hospital-Data-Warehouse/README.md

 This project implements the medalion architecture in developing the ETL pipeline:
-a.
+## a.
 Bronze Layer:
 * Staging tables were created to store raw patient data straight from each data source
 * Historical tables were created to keep a record of patient data in the event of future change.
 * An ETL Log table was created to track changes.
-This table is visible to only the Data Engineer
+This table is visible only to the Data Engineer.

-b.
+## b.
 Silver Layer:
 * UPSERT was used to combine new data with the schemas in the warehouse to ensure that Data Analysts and other authorised professionals can access the most recent data.
 * Initial cleaning was carried out in this stage.

-c.
+## c.
 Gold Layer:
 * Comprehensive preprocessing of the data to prepare it for analysis.
 * The proper designations were given to the dimension (dim_tablename) and fact (fact_tablename) tables.
 * The data is now ready for Ad hoc analyses, BI reporting, and querying by Analysts, Engineers, and Business-level end-users.